 Probably the most affluent areas in Cardiff, Lisvane and Thornhill are scenic locations at Cardiff’s northernmost point.
 These areas are a far cry from the bustle of the city centre, with a much larger focus on local community, but are still only a short 10 minute train ride from the city centre.
 Lisvane & Thornhill house various sports clubs, a Cabin Library and a wide-variety of country pubs selling cask and seasonal ales.

 A piece of suburbia in Cardiff, Pontprennau is a commuter belt that is home to thousands of Cardiffians.
 Located on the edge of the city, Pontprennau is a series of cul-de-sacs, but don’t let that deter you; the roads were designed to limit traffic, making it a great place for families.

 With large green spaces, the beauty of Pontprennau will distract you from the fact that this area is largely residential; if you can forego having shops outside your front door then Pontprennau could be just the place for you to settle down.

 We hope you've enjoyed reading about our thoughts on the best places to live in Cardiff.
 For more information on any of these Cardiff neighbourhoods and other areas, see our area guides which discuss the history of the areas mentioned above; there are also a few facts for those of you who enjoy trivia!
-If you decide that Cardiff is the city for you, visit our website where we have a wide range of houses for sale and to let.
+If you decide that Cardiff is the city for you, visit our property lists where we have a wide range of houses for sale Cardiff and property to rent in Cardiff.